Today's Viewpoint: A MarshBerry Publication

 • Support personnel

-For executives and management, the majority of survey respondents reported that salaries increased in 2023 and were optimistic about further increases in 2024.
-Keep in mind that executive performance tends to be linked to top line growth and profit growth; and 2023 saw strong organic growth and profit margin expansion in the insurance brokerage sector.
-The respondents’ projections for higher executive compensation in 2024 may also reflect expectations for stable, robust levels of growth in the near future for the industry.
+For executives and management, most survey respondents reported that salaries increased in 2023 and were optimistic about further increases in 2024.
+Remember that executive performance tends to be linked to top-line and profit growth, and 2023 saw strong organic growth and profit margin expansion in the insurance brokerage sector.
+The respondents’ projections for higher executive compensation in 2024 may also reflect expectations for stable, robust levels of growth for the industry soon.

-Production personnel are segmented into two categories – validated and unvalidated producers – because they are in different stages of their career and tend to be compensated differently.
-Producers who are validated are usually generating enough business to validate their total compensation (including benefits).
-Producers who are unvalidated are typically newer employees (less than three years) and are not generating enough business to cover their compensation.
+Production personnel are segmented into two categories – validated and unvalidated producers – because they are in different stages of their careers and tend to be compensated differently.
+Validated producers usually generate enough business to validate their compensation (including benefits).
+Unvalidated producers are typically newer employees (less than three years) and are not generating enough business to cover their compensation.

 Compensation for validated producers is often tied to commission and linked to their books of business.
-However, firms use various combinations of compensation methods for these producers, some that also incorporate a salary.
+However, firms use various compensation methods for these producers, some incorporating a salary.

-Support personnel are employees who support the entire organization, rather than a specific department.
-Support functions include areas like accounting and finance, general office management, human resources, and information technology personnel.
+Support personnel support the entire organization rather than a specific department.
+Support functions include accounting and finance, general office management, human resources, and information technology personnel.
 In 2023, the average firm had approximately 8.6 full-time equivalent (FTE) employees for every one FTE of support staff.

 Overall, salaries and bonuses for support personnel increased in 2023.
-For 2024, salaries are projected to increase, while bonuses are projected to remain relatively flat.
+2024 salaries are projected to increase, while bonuses will remain relatively flat.

-MarshBerry’s comprehensive, one-of-a-kind industry report evaluates compensation trends across 35 different roles in insurance brokerage, provides over 100 charts that illustrates respondent data, and provides detailed insights into the results.
-It offers insurance brokerages the opportunity to benchmark where their firm sits in the range of industry peers on compensation approaches.
-It can provide reinforcement for their current approach – or reveal areas for change.
+MarshBerry’s comprehensive, one-of-a-kind industry report evaluates compensation trends across 35 different roles in insurance brokerage.
+It provides over 100 charts illustrating respondent data and detailed insights into the results.
+The report allows insurance brokerages to benchmark where their firm sits in the range of industry peers on compensation approaches.
+It can reinforce their current approach or reveal areas for change.

-As insurance brokerages continue to look for ways to grow their business, whether it be through their product offerings, service capabilities, or technology upgrades – people will always be at the root of everything they do.
-Having a top-performing organization, with top-performing personnel starts with a top-performing compensation strategy.
+As insurance brokerages continue to look for ways to grow their business, whether through their product offerings, service capabilities, or technology upgrades, people will always be at the root of everything they do.
+Having a top-performing organization with top-performing personnel starts with a top-performing compensation strategy.

 Learn more about MarshBerry’s 2024 Insurance Agency & Brokerage Compensation Study.